-LIST OF PRINCIPAL FORMS FOR INCOME TAX DECLARATION IN FRANCE FOR THE YEAR 2017
+LIST OF PRINCIPAL ANNUAL FORMS OF INCOME TAX DECLARATION IN FRANCE

-All taxpayers subject to income tax in France must report their income for the previous year before May 18th 2017 for a paper return and between 23 and 30 May (depending on the taxpayer's place of residence) for a declaration via the internet.
+All taxpayers subject to income tax in France must report their income for the previous year before end of May (the exact date depends on the taxpayer's place of residence) for a declaration via the internet.
 Each statement deals with the entire tax household.

 It contains the following information: